Poor university students 'risk getting less in-person learning than rich peers'

-There is a "real risk" poorer university students will receive less face-to-face learning than wealthier peers, Scotland's Fair Access Commissioner has warned.
+There is a "real risk" poorer university students will receive less face-to-face learning than wealthy peers, Scotland's Fair Access Commissioner has warned.

-Professor Sir Peter Scott told the UCU Scotland conference that it was important to “beware” of the belief that Covid-19 had kickstarted an “overdue” transformation of higher education (HE).
+Professor Sir Peter Scott told the UCU Scotland conference that it was important to “beware” of believing Covid-19 had kickstarted an “overdue” transformation of higher education (HE).
 He also said the pandemic had been bad for access to university, adding that progress towards boosting fairness could even be rolled back.

 Sir Peter is particularly concerned about the possibility of less well-off students not being as likely to benefit from in-person teaching.